Douglas Trumbull: 1980–1990s

 The film was nearly scuttled by the mysterious drowning death of Natalie Wood during a break in production.
 MGM immediately shut down production and initially wanted to dump Brainstorm (and collect the insurance on the unfinished film).
-Trumbull argued that the film could easily be finished – Natalie Wood's performance was already "in the can" and only a few scenes would have to be reshot.
+Trumbull, though perhaps bereft by the death of Natalie, reasoned that the film would be finished after filming just a few more scenes.
 Lawyers and insurance companies battled over whether to even complete the film.
 The movie was finally finished two years later when the insurance company supplied the money to finish production.
 Trumbull had pushed all the while for the studio to finish and release his movie.
 "I can do this", Trumbull recalled in an interview with GreenCine, "I've got all the coverage ...
 All you need to do is let me in the editing room and I'll show you.
 They said, 'No, you can't come back, we don't want you in the cutting room, you can't finish this movie.'"
 Because of his determination to finish his film, Trumbull became persona non grata at MGM in the process.
 Eventually released on a small number of screens and with little publicity (though Trumbull recalled in the Greencine interview that the film became "Quote, Natalie Wood's last film, unquote") Brainstorm was well received critically but a commercial failure at the box office.

-Exhausted from his battles with the Hollywood system ("The movie business is so totally screwed up that I just don't have the energy to invest three or four years in a feature film"), Trumbull retreated to the Berkshire Hills of western Massachusetts, to escape "the lawyers, the insurance agents, the creeps", redirecting his career away from traditional Hollywood projects and concentrating instead on developing new technology for movie production, and for the exhibition industry and theme-park rides, such as the Back to the Future Ride at Universal Studios Theme Park.
+Exhausted from his battles with the Hollywood system ("The movie business is so totally screwed up that I just don't have the energy to invest three or four years in a feature film"), Trumbull retreated to the Berkshire Hills of western Massachusetts, to escape "the lawyers, the insurance agents, the creeps", redirecting his career away from traditional Hollywood projects and concentrating instead on developing new technology for movie production, and for the exhibition industry and theme-park rides, such as the very first flight-simulator ride, Tour of the Universe, and the Back to the Future Ride at Universal Studios Theme Parks.
 Until recently, Trumbull's Showscan technology could be seen on a theme-park type ride at the Luxor Hotel in Las Vegas.

-In 1994 Trumbull was briefly a Vice Chairman of IMAX Corporation and President of its Ridefilm division through his involvement in the simultaneous combination and takeover of the Canadian-based private company Imax Corp. and Trumbull Co.
+In 1994, Trumbull was briefly a Vice Chairman of IMAX Corporation and President of its Ridefilm division through his involvement in the simultaneous combination and takeover of the Canadian-based private company Imax Corp. and Trumbull Co.